 Chapter 4 provides direction on understanding and awareness of changing coastal risk.
 It covers the treatment of uncertainty in decision-making from ongoing sea-level rise, the importance of dealing with uncertainty, and why decisions can be made in the face of uncertainties.

-This chapter states that uncertainty exists in all evidence and it increases in longer-term projections, uncertainty in climate change suggests chances of more negative consequences, and including uncertainty reduces the chances of under- and over-adaptation.
+This chapter states that uncertainty exists in all evidence and increases in longer-term projections.
+Uncertainty in climate change suggests chances of more negative consequences, and including uncertainty reduces the chances of under- and over-adaptation.

 Chapter 5

 Chapter 5 deals with changing climate and future projections for coastal areas.
-The chapter shows the certainty of climate change and coastal impacts from sea-level rise, the evidence of sea-level rise based on historic records both globally and in New Zealand.
-This chapter also discusses the representative concentration pathway (RCP) scenarios based on the Intergovernmental Panel on Climate Change (IPCC) 5th assessment report and the effect of reducing greenhouse gas emission to global sea-level rise.
+It shows the certainty of climate change and coastal impacts from sea-level rise and the evidence of sea-level rise based on historical records both globally and in New Zealand.
+This chapter also discusses the representative concentration pathway (RCP) scenarios based on the Intergovernmental Panel on Climate Change (IPCC) 5th assessment report and the effect of reducing greenhouse gas emissions.

-The chapter includes the use of global projections to generate New Zealand scenarios, the basis and principles for sea-level rise guidance for New Zealand, and specific sea-level rise guidance for planning and design in New Zealand.
-It also provides advice on the projected changes in storm surge, winds, and waves.
+The chapter includes using global projections to generate New Zealand scenarios, the basis and principles for sea-level rise guidance for New Zealand, and specific sea-level rise guidance for planning and design in New Zealand.
+It also advises on the projected changes in storm surges, winds, and waves.

 Chapter 6

-Chapter 6 gives information on the Coastal hazards, its impacts and assessments.
-It covers a summary of coastal hazards and geomorphology, the impacts of climate change to coastal hazards, the requirements and components of coastal hazard assessment, the scale of hazard assessment from regional screening and detailed local studies, consideration of inundation, wave setup, and runup, and case studies and examples of recent hazard assessment and tools.
+Chapter 6 gives information on coastal hazards, impacts, and assessments.
+It covers a summary of coastal hazards and geomorphology, the impacts of climate change on coastal hazards, the requirements and components of coastal hazard assessment, the scale of hazard assessment from regional screening and detailed local studies, consideration of inundation, wave setup, and runup, and case studies and examples of recent hazard assessment and tools.

 Chapter 7

-This chapter talks about establishing community values and objectives.
-It defines the community values of iwi/hapu, and stakeholders.
-This chapter presents case studies to determine community values and reframing it to a set of objectives and lastly using the community values to develop local government objectives.
+This chapter discusses establishing community values and objectives.
+It defines the community values of iwi/hapu and stakeholders.
+The chapter presents case studies to determine community values, reframing them to a set of objectives, and, lastly, using the community values to develop local government objectives.

 Chapter 8